 Each bottle of Gel Couture Nail Polish costs $12, but when you opt for it in the salon, they'll typically try to charge you an extra $2 per manicure.

 Nails Inc. Gel Effect Nail Polish

 Skip the prospect of damaging UV rays and time spent soaking by starting your nail look with this ultra-shiny gel-effect polish.
-The cruelty free gel nail alternative is made with nourishing flower extract to help condition and strengthen the nails, which in effect helps them last for up to two weeks.
+The cruelty-free gel nail alternative is made with nourishing flower extract to help condition and strengthen the nails, which helps them last for up to two weeks.

 Revlon ColorStay Gel Envy Longwear Nail Enamel